Keeping your international business records in order

 You must be able to prove through your records that you transport goods to another EU country, and that the goods have left the Netherlands.
 You can prove this by retaining, for example:

-For VAT, you must keep your records for seven years (in Dutch).
+There are rules for applying the 0% VAT tariff in pick-up transactions.
+Always ask your clients for a transport declaration if they pick up the products themselves.
+You must keep your VAT records for 7 years (in Dutch).
 Make sure you can show these records quickly and easily in the event of an audit.

 Selling to private customers